 Field / column | Description |

 Cash flow definition | Cash flow lines are categorized into: 1.
 Mandatory: These lines are read-only and show a total over the forecast period (with the format 0,000,000; this format will depend on the regional/language settings).
 2. Fixed: Fixed line items do not change across forecast periods but may vary by strategy.
-Key items include: ◦ Investment purchases: Add, delete, and edit details like purchase date and price. ◦ Forward funding: Adjust the interest rate and key handover date. ◦ Final dispositions: Add or delete dispositions with details like sale date and price.
+Key items include: ◦ Acquisition: Add, delete, and edit details like acquisition date and price. ◦ Forward funding: Adjust the interest rate and key handover date. ◦ Disposition: Add or delete dispositions with details like disposition date and price.
 3. Dynamic: Dynamic lines represent cash flows that can either be imported from a source or manually entered. ◦ If imported, the cash flow total shows as 0,000,000, and you can’t edit it.
 If not imported, you can enter the cash flows yourself. ◦ If not imported, you can enter the assumptions used to calculate the cash flow yourself.
-These depend on the type of event (like recurring or one-time) and whether it’s an operating or investing activity. |
+These depend on the type of event (like recurring or one-time) and whether it’s an operating or investing activity. ◦ The type of input depends on the configuration of the financial statement.
+Continuous and recurring events display a pop-up where you can enter the quantity, method, and start date.
+Single and variable events display a slide-up panel where you can enter multiple lines for each cash flow or general ledger line. |

 Forecast period | The forecast shows the calculated cash flows during the forecast period, based on the selected method in the column header.
 Click on the forecast period amount to open the slide-in.
 A slide-in will be opened that shows all calculated cash flows during the forecast period.
 You can view the results in the Financial statements screen.
 For more information, see Financial statements. |

 Actuals | This column is only visible if the forecast level is set to General ledger.
-If the forecast level is Cash flow line, this column will not be shown. |
+If the process type is Valuation, the column is not displayed. |

 Notes | A field for additional information or clarifications related to each financial entry. |